microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-04.md

 - The `TrafficControlService` saves the state of a vehicle (`VehicleState` class) using the state management building block after vehicle entry.
 - The `TrafficControlService` reads and updates the state of a vehicle using the state management building block after vehicle exit.
-- The final solution uses Azure Cache for Redis as state store
+- The final solution uses Azure Cache for Redis as a state store

 This challenge targets the operation labeled as **number 3** in the end-state setup: